anisurrahmanfaysal/Daily_Notes/README.md

    ### Introduction <a name="introduction">
     <p>C# is pronounced "C-Sharp".

     It is an object-oriented programming language created by Microsoft that runs on the .NET Framework.

     C# has roots from the C family, and the language is close to other popular languages like C++ and Java.

     The first version was released in year 2002.
 The latest version, C# 11, was released in November 2022.

     C# is used for:</p>

     - Mobile applications
     - Desktop applications
     - Web applications
+    - Web services
+    - Web sites
+    - Games
+    - VR
+    - Database applications
+    - And much, much more!

    </a>